Video Category: Year in Revolution

 September 23, 2025

 Share to Google Classroom Year in Revolution 1778 New Jersey examines the consequential Battle of Monmouth in June 1778 and underscores the fact that the state of New Jersey served as a critical backdrop for the Continental Army under General George Washington’s command during this year of the Revolution.
-The video also explores the […]
+The video also explores […]

 Year in Revolution—1778: The Franco-American Alliance